ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 #### Crowdsourced Network Activities Logs

-[Stephenson et al.](https://www.usenix.org/system/files/usenixsecurity23-stephenson-lessons.pdf) point out that Internet of Things Devices like location tracking Accessories do not have ways to reveal abusive behavior.
+[Stephenson et al.](https://www.usenix.org/system/files/usenixsecurity23-stephenson-lessons.pdf) point out that Internet of Things Devices like Location-tracking Accessories do not have ways to reveal abusive behavior.
 This can be addressed through the use of detailed logs that provide insights for Victims about which accounts have accessed the location of which Accessories and when.
 Crowdsourced Networks should log common user activities for review by each Accessory Owner, and should not be able to be easily deleted by Accessory Owners, who might do so as a way to hide evidence of Unwanted Tracking.

 Logs should include sufficient detail to detect Unwanted Tracking without being another vector for surveillance.
 For example, a log could state that "User B viewed the location of Device X at [time]."
 By including information about user, Device, and time, Victims can determine whether their own Accessories are being used to track them, and whether or not their accounts connected to the Crowdsourced Network are compromised.

 ### Finding Tracking Tags

 Even after a Tag is detected through passive or active scanning, a user may have difficulty in locating it.
 For example, a Tag may be buried under a vehicle cushion.
 Platforms should allow users who have discovered a Tag through passive or active scanning to request that the Tag signal its presence.
 This assistance should be done in a way that is accessible to users with sensory or other impairments by using multimodal signals as described in {{tracking-tag-alerts}}.
-Platforms may also implement other methods to assist in locating Tags, such as precision finding using Ultra-wideband.
+Manufacturers/Platforms may also implement other methods to assist in locating Tags, such as precision finding using Ultra-wideband.

 ### Disabling Tracking Tags

-In order to effectively prevent Unwanted Tracking, users should be able to disable location Tag Tags.
+In order to effectively prevent Unwanted Tracking, users should be able to disable Location-tracking Tags.
 This includes a Non-Owner user being tracked by a Tag's Owner, as well as an Owner user who believes that an Attacker is using their own Tag to track them.
 Platforms should provide instructions for disabling Location-tracking Tags once they are located.
-Platforms should also consider allowing Location-tracking Tags to be disabled remotely.
+Manufactures/Platforms should also consider allowing Location-tracking Tags to be disabled remotely.

 Beyond simple deactivation, users should also receive guidance on additional steps they may take, depending on their specific situation:

   - Advice on destruction or preservation: In some cases, destroying a Tag may eliminate the risk of further tracking.
 However, users should be made aware that doing so may result in the loss of evidence that could otherwise be used to prove tracking or identify an abuser.
-Destroying the Device might also lead to escalation in abusive contexts.
+Destroying the Tag might also lead to escalation in abusive contexts.
 Guidance should help users weigh these risks and determine the most appropriate course of action.
   - Serial number access and use: Platforms should inform users how to retrieve the serial number or unique identifier of the Tag, even if the Tag is not from the same Platform.
-Serial numbers may be used to report the Device, verify its origin, or, in cooperation with manufacturers or authorities, identify the registered Owner(s) of the Tag.
+Serial numbers may be used to report the Tag, verify its origin, or, in cooperation with manufacturers or authorities, identify the registered Owner(s) of the Tag.

 It is important to consider where educational and disabling guidance is hosted.
 For instance, information about disabling Tags should be publicly accessible, possibly from neutral, decentralized, or international organizations, to mitigate the risk of government censorship or politically motivated takedowns.
 This ensures access for vulnerable users, including those in high-risk environments or authoritarian regions.